 The must-see places

-It is impossible to visit Marseille without discovering the unmissable places that make the charm of the Phocaean City so special.
+It is impossible to visit France without discovering the unmissable places that make the charm of Marseille so special.

 Among the most famous places, we will of course tell you about the Bonne-Mère, the Corniche and the magnificent archipelagos along the coast.
 According to your preferences, you can orient your itinerary towards your interests and devote your time to the visits that you want.